 Forget fad diets.
 Listen to your genes!

-No quiz or personal trainer can tell you what a Diet and Body Weight DNA test can: how your body responds to certain nutrients and physical activity, how prone you are to obesity, and even if you are more likely to regain the weight you lost.
+No quiz or personal trainer can tell you what a DNA test can: how your body responds to certain nutrients and physical activity, how prone you are to obesity, and even if you are more likely to regain the weight you lost.
 There is much more information your DNA can reveal about your body that is vital for your wellbeing and longevity.

-Your genes reveal bits of information which come together to help you create a diet and workout plan, which will help you win a war on waist and improve your long-term health.
+Your genes reveal bits of information that come together to help you create a diet and workout plan, which will help you win a war on waist and improve your long-term health!